 “It was against this background that we investigated how glioblastoma cells from 100 Uppsala patients responded to different drugs.
 To do this, we used cell cultures, which were grown from patient samples, and tested more than 1,500 drug substances to see how the cells responded”, says senior author Sven Nelander (SciLifeLab/Uppsala University) in a press release from Uppsala University.

 The large-scale measurements of drug responses were carried out at the Science for Life Laboratory Drug Discovery and Development platform (DDD).
-Genomic profiling of the GBM cell cultures was conducted at the Science for Life Laboratory core facilities and the Uppsala Academic Hospital Array and Analysis facility.
+Genomic profiling of the GBM cell cultures was conducted at the Science for Life Laboratory core units and the Uppsala Academic Hospital Array and Analysis unit.

 The researchers then used an algorithm to investigate which changes in the cancer cells that could best predict the effect of an individual drug.
 In mapping these changes, they were able to group the tumors into two main subgroups based on drug response and mutations in certain genes.